Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 As you can see, there are advantages and disadvantages to operating as a C corporation.
 Your accountant and attorney can help you evaluate whether this is a good fit for your business and your growth plans.

-Information in this article has been updated for 2016 and includes mention of the now permanent exclusion of gain from the sale of qualified small business stock.
-This article was initially published on September 9, 2014.
+Information in this article has been updated for 2018; it was originally published on September 9, 2014.

 More in C Corporation